RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 You have already read the most important part of this post.
 The rest tells how the code came to be.
 <!--more-->
 ###First Person Singular
 Normally, when discussing WindyCityRails and ChicagoRuby, I shine the light on the organizers as a team (we) rather than on myself.
 WindyCityRails is blessed with a great team of organizers.
-We pool our talents to deliver a great conference experience for everyone.
+We pool our talents to get things done.

 However, when concerns are raised, the buck stops with the team leader: me.
 Please forgive me for using first person pronouns throughout this post.
 Also, other members of the organizer team may have opinions that differ from mine.
 If I say anything here that disturbs you, please know that it comes from me directly.
 I am the only one at fault.